 People with schizoid personality disorder maintain contact with reality.
 Also, men may be more likely to have this disorder than women.

 Though the cause of personality disorders isn't known, both genetics and environment are suspected to play a part in its development.
 Some mental health professionals speculate that a bleak childhood where warmth and emotion were absent contributes to the development of the disorder.
-A higher risk for schizoid personality disorder in families of schizophrenics suggests that there is greater genetic susceptibility to develop this disorder might be inherited.
+A higher risk for schizoid personality disorder in families of schizophrenics suggests that there is genetic susceptibility to developing this disorder.

 A psychological evaluation may be performed, and questionnaires and personality tests aid in the diagnosis.
-Symptoms must not occur solely during a schizophrenic episode for schizoid personality disorder to be deemed.
+Symptoms must not occur solely during an episode for schizoid personality disorder to be diagnosed.

 Individual therapy that successfully attains a long-term level of trust may be useful in certain cases of schizoid personality disorder by giving patients an outlet to transform their false perceptions of friendships into authentic relationships.
 As a therapist-client relationship develops, a patient can start to reveal imaginary friendships and terrors of dependency.
 Individual psychotherapy can gradually affect the formation of a true relationship between the patient and therapist.